ahmedsakr/wstrade-api/README.md

 ## Server-Side Limitation

-This wrapper will not work when executed on the client-side due to the underlying CORS security limitation imposed by the WealthSimple Trade endpoints.
+This wrapper will not work when executed on the client-side due to the underlying CORS security limitation imposed by the Wealthsimple Trade endpoints.
 If you wish to build a front-end application, you will have to design an architecture where the server does all of the API calls.

 ## Getting Started

-Before playing with **wstrade-api**, you must have a valid WealthSimple Trade account to authenticate against.
-If you have not signed up for WealthSimple Trade, you may download the iOS application [here](https://apps.apple.com/ca/app/wealthsimple-trade/id1403491709) or the android application [here](https://play.google.com/store/apps/details?id=com.wealthsimple.trade&hl=en_CA).
+Before playing with **wstrade-api**, you must have a valid Wealthsimple Trade account to authenticate against.
+If you have not signed up for Wealthsimple Trade, you may download the iOS application [here](https://apps.apple.com/ca/app/wealthsimple-trade/id1403491709) or the android application [here](https://play.google.com/store/apps/details?id=com.wealthsimple.trade&hl=en_CA).

 ### Prerequisites